01-edu/public/subjects/sumthemall/README.md

 ### Instructions

 Create a program that receives a number of arguments representing whole numbers and displays the sum of the total.
 If there are not enough arguments or there is an overflow display 0 followed by a new line.
-If the argument is not a number display 0 followed by a new line.
+If one of the arguments is not a number display 0 followed by a new line.

 ### Usage